dkapesa/AI-Verification-Copilot/README.md

 - deterministic fraud tooling with parallel execution
 - LangGraph-based AI orchestration
 - structured AI decision persistence
+- a working Next.js frontend dashboard
+- persisted tool result retrieval
+- persisted AI review retrieval
+- audit timeline rendering in the frontend
+- a human override placeholder workflow
 - reproducible demo cases covering `APPROVE`, `ESCALATE`, and `REJECT`

 ---

 ## Backend Architecture

-The current backend is designed using a layered architecture so that each part of the system remains independently understandable, testable, and extensible.
+The backend is designed using a layered architecture so that each part of the system remains independently understandable, testable, and extensible.

 ### **API Layer**